headshot of author Tyler Mower

 First Drawing Memory

 My core class teacher provided a creative way to improve our spelling.
 Rather than writing words out over and over, we were to draw a picture using the words assigned each week.
 Most did very basic designs, obviously in an effort to complete the task as quickly as possible.
-On the other hand, I went through colored pencils and filled page with scenes of imagination: a pirate ship sailing to the horizon, a skier descending a step mountain slope, a train chugging across wide open plains.
+On the other hand, I went through colored pencils and filled page with scenes of imagination: a pirate ship sailing to the horizon, a skier descending a steep mountain slope, a train chugging across wide open plains.
 I strengthened my creative concepts but my spelling capacity did not improve much!

 I’ll Pay the Fee